mchalapuk/hyper-text-slider-node-tutorial/doc/2_gulpfile.js.md

 });
 ```

-In order to delete files with [del][del] module, gulp asynchronous mode must be
+In order to delete files with [del][del] module, gulp must be used
-used (task function with a callback).
+in asynchronuous mode (task function has a callback which is called by `del`).

 ## 2.2.
 Build Tasks

 No transformation will be needed for HTML source file.
 It will only be copied into build folder.
-For `clean:html` to be invoked before this task, it must be passed as a
+For `clean:html` to be invoked before this task, it must be passed
-depepndency.
+as a dependency.

 ```js
 gulp.task('html', [ 'clean:html' ], function() {